|Based in||British Virgin Islands|

 - CleanWeb feature to block ads, trackers, malware, and phishing domains

 - Works well with Netflix and other streaming channels

 - 24/7 live chat support and a 30 day money-back guarantee

-Overall Surfshark is one of the better VPNs I’ve tested and will likely make it to the next update of the best VPN list.
+Overall Surfshark is one of the better VPNs I’ve tested and is currently featured in our list of best VPNs for 2020.